Why does everyone suddenly want to be a coach?

 Why there are so many coaches today?

-Before we get into the coaching industry, let’s take a step back and explore some of the macro trends surrounding it, which should provide clues for our detective investigation.
+Before we get into the coaching industry, let’s take a step back and explore some of the macro trends surrounding it, to provide clues for our investigation.

-Do you know the depressing Gallup stats about the number of people (or lack of!) who are engaged at work?
+You know the depressing Gallup stats about the number of people (or lack of!) who feel engaged at work?
 Well that % is barely shifting, year on year.
 Source.

-I can say this with both a pinch of salt and, as an ex-recruiter, also with some accuracy, that many jobs today are a bit crap.
+I can say this with both a pinch of salt and (as an ex-recruiter) also with some accuracy that many jobs are a bit crap.

 I believe the state of the job market for knowledge workers in the western world has let us down.
-Many people are working inside organisations that aren’t people-first, or in roles that are too narrow and repetitive for them to realise their full potential.
-Leadership development, learning and training programmes are often limited and so many smart people go through their careers feeling bored, unfulfilled and coasting.
+Many people are working inside organisations that aren’t people-first, or in roles that are too narrow and repetitive for them to realise their full skills and talent potential.
+Leadership development and training programmes are often limited or ill-funded so many smart people go through their careers feeling bored, unfulfilled and coasting.

-When this is the case and the drudgery becomes too much, the most ambitious people seek alternative paths – often to branch out solo.
+When this is the case and the drudgery becomes too much, the most ambitious people seek alternative paths.
+Very often that is to branch out solo.

-In my case, fed up with jobs where the responsibilities were narrow and there lacked room for growth, I sought out uncapped learning by starting The Ask.
-Having worked in a startup accelerator I was well-aware that today, it has never been easier to start your own business.
-Costs have been driven down by the impacts of globalisation, advanced tech solutions and the mass adoption of social media and self-publishing tools has meant we can market services to people all over the world for almost nothing.
+In my own backstory, fed up with job with narrow responsibilities and ceilings on my growth, I sought out uncapped learning by starting my own business, The Ask.
+Having worked in a startup accelerator I was well-aware that it has never been easier to start your own business.
+Costs have been driven down by the impacts of globalisation, advanced tech solutions and the mass adoption of social media and self-publishing tools.
+Today we can market services to people all over the world for next to no cost.
 You only need a laptop and good internet connection to make a living on your own.

 The irony of the fact that I offer coaching as a solution to help people to build one-person businesses around themselves is not lost.